percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   If you do not use the :option:`--apply-log-only` option to prevent the rollback phase, then your incremental backups will be useless.
+   If you do not use the :option:`--apply-log-only` option to prevent the rollback phase, then your incremental backups are useless.
 After transactions have been rolled back, further incremental backups cannot be applied.